paulinar/chirper/README.md

  * [x] User should be displayed the username, name, and body for each tweet
  * [x] User should be displayed the relative timestamp for each tweet "8m", "7h"
  * [x] User can view more tweets as they scroll with infinite pagination
- * [] User can compose a new tweet
- * [] User can click a “Compose” icon in the Action Bar on the top right
+ * [x] User can compose a new tweet by clicking a “Compose” icon in the Action Bar on the top right
- * [] User can then enter a new tweet and post this to twitter
+ * [x] User can then enter a new tweet and post this to Twitter
  * [] User is taken back to home timeline with new tweet visible in timeline
  * [x] *Optional:* Links in tweets are clickable and will launch the web browser (see autolink)
  * [x] *Optional:* User can see a counter with total number of characters left for tweet